 Seaweeds are really high in many of the vitamins and minerals we need for optimum function.
 These include potassium, iodine, and vitamins A, B, C, E, and K. Of those minerals, iodine is especially significant because it’s a vital component in thyroid health.

 Iodine values in seaweed vary among species and where it’s grown.
-It ranges anywhere from around 16 micrograms per gram in nori, all the way up to 8165 mcg/g for Icelandic fingered tangle!
-So variety really does matter.
+It ranges anywhere from around 16 micrograms per gram in nori, all the way up to 8,165 mcg/g for Icelandic fingered tangle!

-This is great if you’re one of the savvy folk who have given up iodised table salt in favour of natural salt alternatives like sea salt or pink Himalayan salt.
+Variety really does matter.
+This is great if you’re one of the savvy folks who have given up iodized table salt in favor of natural salt alternatives like sea salt or pink Himalayan salt.

 Chock Full o’ Goodness

 Seaweed really is a superfood.
-It’s generally significantly higher in calcium, folate, iron, vitamin B complex, vitamin E and zinc than broccoli, one of the superheroes of the land-veggie kingdom.
+It’s significantly higher in calcium, folate, iron, vitamin B complex, vitamin E, and zinc than broccoli, one of the superheroes of the land-veggie kingdom.

 Here are some of the other purported benefits of eating seaweed on a regular basis:

-- Prevents dental caries
+- Prevents dental cavities